theopensourceway/guidebook/getting-started/essentials-of-building-a-community.md

 ---
 description:
-author: Andy Oram <andyo@praxagora.com>
+author: Andy Oram <andyo@praxagora.com>, Karsten Wade <kwade@redhat.com>
-updated: 2020-12-16
+updated: 2025-05-21T00:00:00.000Z
 ---

 # Essentials of Building a Community
+Companies and technologists working in isolation often forget this, but by starting an open source software project, you take a big step toward lining up the people you need to ensure that what you're making meets a need, has features users want, and is easy to use.
+Working in open source helps remind technologists that community is critical to producing good technology and getting it accepted.

-Free and open-source projects are among the most successful ones, and can be uniquely fulfilling for participants.
-Because these projects rely on healthy communities to get things done, they must consciously carry out community building, including the following practices:
+Because open source projects rely on [healthy communities](measuring-success/defining-healthy-communities.md) to get things done, their members must consciously carry out the challenging work of community building, which often includes practices like:

+* Setting collective goals and strategy
 * Building leadership and preparing for leadership changes
 * Recruiting, training, and mentoring members, including diverse roles and demographic groups
-* Decision-making and conflict resolution
+* Guiding decisions and resolving conflicts
 * Upholding positive norms
-* Recognition and rewards
+* Recognizing and rewarding community members
 * Running effective meetings

-Open source helps to remind technologists that community is critical to producing good technology and getting it accepted.
-This is often forgotten by companies and technologists working in isolation, but if you choose to make technology free and open source, you take a big step toward lining up the people you need to ensure that a product meets a need, has features users want, and is easy to use.

-This document summarizes the tasks that project leaders and members should carry out for a successful community, and lists some best practices for carrying out the tasks.
-We recommend that every project have a community steering committee, which is parallel to the technical steering committee.
+This chapter summarizes the tasks that project leaders and members should carry out for a successful community, and lists some best practices for carrying out the tasks.

+We recommend that every project have a community steering committee, which works parallel to the technical steering committee.

 Leaders of a community should establish best practices at the start.
 Trying to catch problems and define norms in a rearguard action is confusing for participants and may drive many away.
 But while best practices should be made clear, they may also evolve as the community develops.

+Given the significant investments—of time, energy, materials resources, labor, and emotion—required to create and sustain communities, we recommend giving serious consideration to the question of whether you *can* or *should* attempt to create one in the first place.
+We'll begin there.

+## Considering forming a community
+It is possible and not uncommon to have software that is open source and the maintainers have shown no interest in forming a community beyond themselves.
+Frankly, not every code base needs its own community.
+Conversely, any code base may suddenly find itself at the center of a community that arises around it.
+Being open source doesn't mean it must have a community.
+But it does mean that if it has one, it gets certain benefits particular to open source software.

+Forming an open source software community has many of the same ethical and organizational considerations of forming any other community of practice.
+A community of practice is a group of people who share a common interest, who also get together to learn and practice within the common domain.

+An example of a community of practice might be hammer dulcimer players who have an annual gathering to share about the art and practice of being a hammer dulcimer player.
+Or it might be skateboarders, gathering every week at the park to learn and practice new tricks.

+For you and your organization to consider forming an open source software community, you must first ask yourselves: Are you willing to form and be the caretakers for any other sort of community?
+Does doing so match your vision?
+Does it match your style of getting things done?

+For example, an organization like a university or a branch of the armed forces would have two very different approaches to getting things done.
+Their reasons for forming any kind of community may be wildly different, or unexpectedly aligned.

+A feature of communities of practice that applies to open source software communities is how they can truly draw together people and organizations from wildly different worlds.
+Open source software communities, like all communities of practice, can truly draw people together from wildly different worlds.
+In open source communities, people with common interests (shared practices) band together to learn and grow collaboratively (community).

+Some other considerations around forming an open source community:

+* You are interested in the benefits of open collaboration and innovation.
+You might already have or are planning a new technology, and open source is a way to find like-minded collaborators.
+Or you may just have a feeling that this is the right approach for your plans.
+* Attracting enthusiasts to your project is a key part of your growth strategy, and you've identified that open source contributors of all types are good enthusiasts for you.
+* The scientific method is core to your mission, purpose, and/or practices, and you see the benefit of having your entire software toolchain, infrastructure, et al as something your users should be able to contribute to and become maintainers of.
+* Your organization is one that is open, collaborative, and community-building by nature.
+You may create right-sized open source projects, where the users and contributors are closely aligned in some way.
+For example, collaborators at a university.
+If there is no legal barrier to starting a project, why not start one?
+You never know who might find it and benefit from it in the future.

 ## Challenges of open source projects
 The following aspects of communities must be taken into account when defining best practices for open source: